TrenchBoot/linux/Documentation/security/launch-integrity/secure_launch_overview.rst

 This policy details what should be measured and the PCR in which to store the measurement.
 The measurement policy provides the ability to select the PCR.DLME_Detail (PCR20) PCR as the location for the DRTM components measured by the kernel, e.g. external initrd image.
-This can then be combined with storing the user authority in the PCR.DLME_Authority PCR to seal/attest to different variations of platform details/authorities and user details/authorities.
+This can be combined with storing the user authority in the PCR.DLME_Authority PCR to seal/attest to different variations of platform details/authorities and user details/authorities.
 An example of how this can be achieved was presented in the FOSDEM - 2021 talk